openfun/jitsi-k8s/.github/ISSUE_TEMPLATE/Bug_report.md

 3. And then the bug happens!

 **Environment**
-- Richie version:
+- Repository version:
-- Platform:
+- Overlay setup:

 **Possible Solution**
 <!--- Only if you have suggestions on a fix for the bug -->